Villy-P/VSCode-Webview-Extension-Svelte/README.md

 # VSCode-Webview-Extension-Svelte

+> [!Important]
+> VSCode-Webview-Extension-Svelte is currently in the process of updating to use Svelte 5.
+In the meantime, you can still use this repository with Svelte 4.

 A template repository to quickly make a Visual Studio Code Webview Extension using Svelte and Rollup

 This repo gives you everything you need to start making your own webview extensions using the power and reactivity of Svelte.